Informatics-Institute-Hackathon-2023/hold-the-line/README.md

 ## Investigation of Data

 Our initial data survey was conducted in UAB's i2b2.
 We queried for a case cohort of patients with infected catheters and a control cohort of patients that had catheters, but had no infection.
-ICD-10 and CPT codes were determined, with guidance from Amy Wang, using the i2b2 concept browser and search features.
+ICD-10 and CPT codes were determined, with guidance from Amy Wang, using the i2b2 concept browser and search features, as well as prompts to ChatGPT.
  * Query Terms
     * Dx of infection:
         * ICD-10: T80.21 - infection due to central venous catheter